 Gluten free mini strawberry tarts recipe.
 This is such an easy recipe to make and a perfect gluten free strawberry tartlet dessert.
 It looks beautiful and tastes amazing.
 I have kept this mini strawberry tartlets recipe simple and has various options regardless of your baking skills.

 As a child, I loved going to the local bakery.
 The mini strawberry tartlet was always a favorite and is a popular choice where I live in Scotland.
-With a sweet pastry base, Chantilly cream filling topped with fresh strawberries and covered with a sweet strawberry syrup what is not to love.
+With a sweet pastry base, Chantilly cream filling topped with fresh strawberries and covered in a sweet strawberry syrup what is not to love.

 I have to admit that since being gluten free I have never seen a gluten free strawberry tart in any bakery I have been to.
 So that's when I got to work developing this recipe.
 As I didn't want to miss out on this delicious and beautiful dessert and so you don't have to miss out either.
 If you love summer desserts you might also like my Chocolate strawberry tartlets and Gluten free banoffee pie.